TheodoroCardoso/robo-nd-project3/README.md

 ### The Robot's Task
 The WS Shanghai 2022 challange simulates a hospital.

-In the actual compeition teams will develop mobile robots that have to carry medicines and hazardous materials represented by colored cubes and gurneys represented by a four wheeled chassis.
+In the actual competition teams will develop mobile robots that have to carry medicines and hazardous materials represented by colored cubes and gurneys represented by a four wheeled chassis.